 - The directors have made an inquiry into the company’s affairs; and

-- At a meeting of directors, they have formed the opinion that the company will be able to pay its debts in full within a period of time that is not more than 12 months after the commencement of the winding up.
+- At a meeting of the directors, they have formed the opinion that the company will be able to pay its debts in full within 12 months after it commences winding up.

 A statement of affairs should also be attached to the Declaration of Solvency.
 This statement has to be made up to the latest practicable date before the making of the Declaration, and show: